connectrpc/connectrpc.com/docs/cors.md

 ## Preflight response

-Here is an example for a CORS preflight response for the preflight above that allows all requests with the Connect and gRPC-web protocols, and asks the browser to cache the information:
+Here is an example for a CORS preflight response for the preflight above that allows all requests with the Connect and gRPC-Web protocols, and asks the browser to cache the information:

 ```